-Assessment decisions will not be communicated by the independent end-point assessor straight away, they will document and record their assessment decisions within five working days of the assessments taking place.
-These decisions are then shared for internal quality assurance checks prior to being communicated to the apprentice, employer and training provider.
+Assessment decisions will not be communicated by the independent end-point assessor straight away, they will document and record their assessment decisions.
+These decisions are then shared for internal quality assurance checks prior to being communicated to the apprentice, employer, and training provider.
 The assessments are, in part, inter-dependent, so a final assessment decision cannot be made until all elements of assessment have been completed.
-Employers can access a detailed record of each method of assessment by accessing PAL's online system.